 We have researched the potential benefits of terpenes found in the oils of non-cannabis plants and have included links to the research articles in the terpene descriptions below.
-The studies are animal studies with no human studies available to date.
-As terpene research advances we will update our information, check back regularly.
+The studies are animal studies, with no human studies available to date.
+As terpene research advances, we will update our information.

 Caryophyllene is a spicy, peppery terpene found in many different edible plants.
 Spices like black pepper, cloves, basil, rosemary, eucalyptus, as well as cannabis are known to exhibit high concentrations of caryophyllene.
 This zesty terpene is known for having anti-anxiety, anti-inflammatory, anti-fungal, analgesic, anti-oxidant and antibiotic effects.

 Geraniol is a sweet aromatic terpene present in geraniums.
 Geraniol is commonly used in the fragrance industry with its rose and floral notes.
 This monoterpenoid exhibits analgesic, anti-depressant and anti-inflammatory properties.

 Humulene is a terpene naturally occurring in clove, basil, hops, and cannabis sativa.
 It carries a subtle earthy, woody aroma with spicy herbal notes you might recognize in some of your favourite strains.
 Humulene is analgesic, anti-inflammatory and anti-bacterial relieving.